-Suzy Barcomb will begin her third year as the Seattle U head women's basketball coach in 2018-19.
+Suzy Barcomb will begin her fourth year as the Seattle U head women's basketball coach in 2019-20.
 She was named head coach on April 18, 2016 and led SU to the WAC Tournament title in 2018.

 Barcomb guided the Redhawks to their first-ever WAC Championship in 2017-18, as SU beat CSU Bakersfield in the title game, securing its first appearance in the NCAA Tournament.
 Seattle U earned a 15 seed and played at second-seeded Oregon in the first round.
 Alexis Montgomery wrapped up a remarkable career, claiming First Team All-WAC and WAC All-Defensive Team recognition.
 She became the first player in WAC history to win six WAC Player of the Week awards and is also the only WAC player with more than one triple-double.
 SU led the WAC in scoring, rebounds, and assists, becoming the first team in 16 seasons to achieve the feat.
 Kallin Spiller was chosen WAC Freshman of the Year, as Barcomb's program became one of four Division I schools to claim consecutive conference rookies of the year (Oregon, Kennesaw State, Liberty).

 Barcomb is one of two active NCAA head coaches to take different schools to the Division I, Division 2, and Division 3 NCAA Tournaments.